Europe has the largest burden of liver disease in the world and the issue is expected to grow across many countries.1

 Provision of education, training and facilitating treatment by non-specialists in non-hospital settings

-Advice and assistance to prescribers who are new to treating HCV, HBV and/or NAFLD
+Advice and assistance to prescribers who are new to treating HCV or HBV

 As consultants for people with treatment-refractory disease, complex comorbidities and advanced liver disease